2021/22 | Conestoga College

 Program technology requirements are posted on the program web page.
 Students in remote and hybrid delivery courses will require a device, webcam functionality, and reliable Internet access.

 Program Handbook Guidelines

 The purpose of this handbook is to provide students with program-specific details and other important information.
 The material in this handbook is accurate at the date of posting, and is applicable for the current academic year.
 Students will be informed of handbook changes that occur, if any, through college email.
 Program handbooks are updated yearly and students must check their program handbook for the current edition.

 Conestoga offers a wide range of programs to empower your professional journey in a rapidly growing sector.
-Our diplomas, advanced diplomas, and graduate certificates will prepare you for your future by providing you with experiential and hands-on learning opportunities.
+Our diplomas, advanced diplomas, graduate certificates, and degrees will prepare you for your future by providing you with experiential and hands-on learning opportunities.

 The School offers an unparalleled opportunity to advance your education.
 Our state-of-the-art facilities provide a cutting-edge educational experience in the heart of a uniquely advantageous location: Silicon Valley North (Waterloo Region).
 Our strong connections to local industry enable us to provide project-based learning and work-integrated learning, where you can solve real-world problems and engage in new technologies.
 Our faculty team maintains strong ties to Waterloo Region’s innovation sector, bringing fresh and relevant content to our programs.